mrpaintedtank/warno-util/README.md

 Download the appropriate version for your system by going to [the releases page](https://github.com/mrpaintedtank/warno-util/releases).
 Unzip and drop it on the desktop.

+### First Run

+On your first run you will need to switch the beta branch in so that you can download whichever branch you don't have installed, then validate the local files.
+After this you will be able to switch between them without doing anything other than running the switcher.

 ### Shortcut Config

 You can create a shortcut to the exe and add the following to the target field to run it without needing to use the CLI.
 Create a shortcut to it, then open the shortcut and replace the target field with the following